fyellin/PuzzleSolver/README.md

 It repeatedly ranks the evaluators (and their corresponding clues) based on the following criteria:

-1. Which clue has the fewest number of letters not yet assigned a value?
+1. Which evaluator has the fewest number of letters not yet assigned a value?
-1. If there is a tie, which of those evaluators belongs to a clue that has the largest percentage of squares that intersect with already selected evaluators and their clues?
+1. If there is a tie, which of those evaluators belongs to a clue that has the largest percentage of squares that intersect with the clues of already selected evaluators?
-1. If there is a tie, which belongs to the longest clue?
+1. If there is a tie, which evaluator belongs to the longest clue?
 1. If there is still a tie, a random one is chosen

-After each "best remaining" evaluator is chosen, each of the not-yet-selected evaluators needs to be re-evaluated for the next round; some of its letters may have been assigned by the just selected clue, and some of its clue's squares may intersect the just chosen evaluator's clue.
+After each "best remaining" evaluator is chosen, each of the not-yet-selected evaluators is rescorted for the next round; some of its letters may have been assigned by the just selected clue, and some of its clue's squares may intersect the just chosen evaluator's clue.

 The solver performs a search through the evaluators in this pre-calculated order.
 As a result, when the solver looks a evaluator and its clue, it has already determined
-* Which letters in the clue have already been assigned,
-* Which letters still need to have a value assigned to them,
+* Which letters in the evaluator have already been assigned, and which still need a value assigned to them.
 * Which digits of its answer have been filled by previous answers, and
 * Which constraints now have all of its clue values known.